 What can an Edge Server be used for?

 There are many ways to use edge servers.
-While you could think of them broadly as flexible hardware that can provide additional computing power, it’s important to recognise the differences between applications that are designed for the edge and cloud.
+While you could think of them broadly as flexible hardware that can provide additional computing power, it’s important to recognize the differences between applications that are designed for the edge and cloud.
 Edge applications, while not as scalable as cloud applications, are designed with a greater awareness of the local space to handle and respond to dynamic environments occupied by things and people.

 1. Compact Yet Substantial Local Compute